 Notes: p<0.10, p<0.05, p<0.01.
 The models are estimated using OLS estimates.
 An observation is a candidate-election.
 The dependent variable is the logarithm of the ratio of the number of votes obtained by a candidate over abstention.
 The radio coverage is a categorical variable equal to 1/.5/0 if the constituency is fully/partially/not covered by a local independent radio.
-Standard errors are clustered at the district level.
+Standard errors are clustered both at the district and the radio area levels.
 Coefficients for the controls are not reported for the sake of space.
 Variables are described in more detail in the text.